Ibrahimcode18/Real_Estate_Listings_Fullstack_Application/README.md

-This Repository Contains A real estate listings Application and Automated Backend Tests.
+This repository contains a real estate listings Application and Automated Backend Tests.

 To run the Application:
 1. Run the 'realestate_listings.sql' script